 Mooney Mooney Bay and Brooklyn are small towns located at the outskirts of Sydney and are quite popular for fishing charters and river and ocean cruise.
 Hawkesbury river exits into the ocean near the Brooklyn area.
 These water channels are popular for sightseeing and fishing tours.

 There are two different routes to Newcastle.
 If you exit from M1 near Gosford, the coastal road takes you down beautiful central coast towns of Gosford, Shelly Beach, The Entrance and Swansea Heads.
-This is a scenic drive takes you along beautiful coastal towns and I highly recommended this detour if you have more time to yourself.
+I highly recommended this detour if you have more time to yourself.
 Alternatively, follow the Pacific Coast Highway after exiting Sydney and exit towards Newcastle on M15.

-Newcastle is a booming city with a seaport and thriving student community and has a major seaport catering to East Coast Coast cities.
-Newcastle is the second most populated area in NSW with beautiful architecture.
+Newcastle is a booming city with a seaport and thriving student community.
+Newcastle is the second most populated area in NSW with beautiful architecture and landscapes.
 A new tramline is the latest addition to the city connecting major places of interest.